yintaibing/UniversalDrawable/README.md

 <br/>
 <br/>
 tip1: If you're using clickable/checkable UniversalDrawableSet, plz set android:clickable=true/android:checkable=true.<br/>
 tip2: The "fillMode" supports flags combination: color|linearGradient, color|bitmap.
-In this case, the color will work as a ColorFilter, so giving an alpha value to the color is recommended.
+In this case, the color will work as a ColorFilter, so giving an alpha value to the color is recommended.<br/>
-tip3: UniversalDrawableImageView with "wrap_content" or "adjustBounds=true" may not work good...plz avoid to use it so.
+tip3: UniversalDrawableImageView with "wrap_content" or "adjustBounds=true" may not work good...plz avoid to use it so.<br/>
 ```xml
 <me.yintaibing.universaldrawable.view.UniversalDrawableView
     android:id="@+id/universal_view"